When to visit the vet?

 -

 How can I reduce the risk for my cat?
-The risk can be reduced through regular veterinary check-ups, a balanced diet, and the avoidance of stressful situations.
-Pay attention to your cat’s health and seek veterinary attention immediately if you notice unusual symptoms.
+The risk can be reduced through regular veterinary check-ups, a balanced diet, and avoiding stress situations.
+Pay attention to your cat’s health and see a veterinarian immediately if you notice unusual symptoms.